jasonchanhku/jasonchanhku.github.io/_pages/splash-page.md

     alt: "placeholder image 2"
     title: "My Portfolio"
     excerpt: "Explore some of the interesting pet projects of mine.
-Ranging from predicting winners of an MMA match, to developing a betting strategy to win the casino game Sic Bo, to play ground machine learning projects, and even Tableau vizzes."
+Ranging from predicting winners of an MMA match, to developing a betting strategy to win the casino game Sic Bo, to playground machine learning projects, and even Tableau vizzes."
     url: "https://jasonchanhku.github.io/portfolio/"
     btn_label: "Explore Portfolio"